“Hello, beautiful woman,” he welcomed me.

 We continued to drink and get silly with intermittent making out before we ordered dinner.

-We got what Noah called Mediterranean slop.
+We got what Burton called Mediterranean slop.
 That phrasing made me cringe, but the food was ambrosial.
 He got the chicken shwarma and I got the vegetarian platter.
 I grazed and we watched a standup special from Demetri Martin.
 It made me giggle.

 The evening took its natural course; the bed seemed to be magnetized as we packed up the food.

 “There’s a lot of food left over.
 Will you come over this week and help me eat it?”

 “Sure,” I said as I checked my phone.